MMarsland/UselessBoxes/README.md

 ### For Development:

 I am currently developing in VSCode using the PlatformIO extension.
-I started in the ArduinoCloud Editor, and then copied UselessBoxes.ino, thingProperties.h, and arduino_secrets.h from there into my local ArduinoIDE.
+I started in the ArduinoCloud Editor, and then copied UselessBoxes.ino, thingProperties.h, and arduino_secrets_*.h from there into my local ArduinoIDE.
 Then I installed all the required libraries from the ArduinoIDE (ArduinoIoTCloud, etc...), then I was able to make a project in PlatformIO in VS code and copy over the files.
 The modifications you must make to get it building in PlatformIO are:

 1. Add these lines to platformio.ini
    ```